GlorifiedPig/GMod-LargeNetStrings/README.md

-# gmod-largenetstrings
+# Large networked strings
-A Garry's Mod library to network large strings
+A Garry's Mod library to network large strings, as well as a function to network tables through it